 - Portree is the largest town on Skye and sits in the northeast part of the island.
-This is one of the most popular spots with visitors, and provides nice views of the harbor and surrounding landscape.
+This is one of the most popular spots with visitors and provides nice views of the harbor and the surrounding landscape.

 - Coral Beach is on the northwest part of the island in Claigan.
 You’ll walk for about 20 minutes through a farm to get to the beach.

 - Dunvegan Castle is south of Coral Beach.